How to Get a Michigan Insurance License

 Last updated:

-How to Get a Michigan Insurance License
+How to Get an Insurance License in Michigan

 The Michigan Department of Insurance and Financial Services has a 5-step process on how to become an insurance agent in Michigan.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Michigan insurance exam, and beyond.